fitnr/portolan/readme.md

 portolan.range('SEbS')
 # (140.625, 151.875)

+# Remember that North spans the origin
+portolan.range('n')
+# (354.375, 5.625)

-# the degrees method returns the minimum, middle, and maximum of a range
+# the degrees method returns the minimum, middle, and maximum of a compass point
 portolan.degrees('SEbS')
 # (140.625, 146.25, 151.875)
 ````